saranatour1/convex-panel/README.md

 1. **"Convex authentication required"**:
    - Make sure you've provided a valid access token via the `accessToken` prop
-   - Get your access token by running `npx convex auth get`
+   - Get your access token by running `cat ~/.convex/config.json` or `more %USERPROFILE%\.convex\config.json`

 2. **No logs appearing**:
-   - Verify that your `deployUrl` prop or `CONVEX_DEPLOYMENT` environment variable is correctly set
+   - Verify that your `deployKey` prop or `CONVEX_DEPLOYMENT` environment variable is correctly set
    - Check that you've passed the `convex` prop to the ConvexPanel component
    - Verify that your access token is valid